 Support artists in whatever way you can.
 They are too often living at the margins economically and yet they offer so much to this world that often isn’t valued and we’re really going to need them.
 Nourish yourself with music and art and writing—and to the degree you’re able, pay something for it.

 Limit alcohol and drugs.
 Escape in healthier ways.
 Try to sense that line been restorative pleasure and escape/bypass.
 (It’s not easy, I know.)
 When you back off, do it in the most nourishing way possible for body and mind.
-A litmus is “will the after-effect, once I’ve had it, be positive or negative to my body?”
+A litmus is “will the after-effect, once I’ve had it, be positive or negative to my body?
+Am I adding a plus or a minus?”
 That’s why I choose a hike over a cocktail.

 Stop giving your time or money to anything that does not nourish you, or that you know is toxic to you or others or the planet.
 If you streamline, if you tighten your belt, don’t let it be for the things above.
 Instead, let it be for anything you know is causing harm, or even that just isn’t adding value.
-Get rid of the dead wood.
+Get rid of the “dead wood.”
 That might be cable service.
 It might be soda.
-It might be a person.
+It might be a relationship.

 It is OK to put on your own mask before assisting others.
 In fact, it’s the only thing that will work.
-Deplete yourself and you will not be able to complete your purpose here which is no doubt something we dearly need.
+Deplete yourself, and you will not be able to complete your purpose here.
 Self-care isn’t selfish.
 It will prepare you and sustain you to care for others.
+It’s selfish actually to deprive the rest of us of your healthiest best.

 These are my thoughts on nourishment and its value in a sometimes scary and confusing time.
-And it’s the high level on everything I advocate and teach—in one post.
+And actually, it’s the high level on everything I advocate and teach—in one post!
 This really is in a nutshell my approach to my work and life.
 It’s almost everything I am passionate about in this area.
+It’s how we can learn to LIVE—to be healthy and resilient And content at a deep level, even when the surface is churning.

 I’m happy to share these things and help in every way I can.
-Part of my work right now is supporting people who need help putting some of this into place so they can get on with it.
+A big focus of my work right now is supporting people who need help putting some of this into place so they can get on with it.
 But I also want to freely give as much of this nourishing perspective as I can.

 I am happy if people can do these things for themselves without support.
-If everyone does things for themselves without support, I have plenty of other things I can do.
-I have tons of passions and projects.
-I do this right now only because I see so many people not doing this stuff—not informed, not inspired, and therefore suffering in some way or another.
-And we all suffer if people are not at their best.
-If we’re missing people from their places at the table.
+If everyone did these things for themselves without support, there would be plenty of other things I can do.
+But so many people are not doing this stuff—not informed, not inspired, and therefore struggling or suffering in some way or another.

 ONE MORE THING.